 - By mail, Chairman of the Board of Director or Chairman of Audit Committee, Tantawan Industry Public Company Limited No. 123 Sun Tower Building 32, Vibhavadi Rangsit Road, Chomphon Subdistrict, Chatuchak District, Bangkok 10900 - 2.
-Email to Chairman of the Board of Director And Chairman of Audit Committee board-thip@thantawan.com - 3.
+Email to Chairman of the Board of Director And Chairman of Audit Committee boardthip@thantawan.com - 3.
 The Company's website www.thantawan.com - 4.
-Suggestion box / comments / complaints within the Company channel for reporting clues as a safe channel.
-Able to give clues to the person when requesting information, clues to the informer later, or instructions regarding compliance Anti-corruption measures.
-In this regard, the Company will conduct the examination according to the procedure and record the investigation in writing without disclosing the name of the whistleblower including the collection of complaints to protect the impact may occur with those who report such clues.
+Suggestion box / comments / complaints within the Company channel.